AdityaJNair/VideoCommentator/README.txt

 GUI COMPONENTS

 MenuBar - top left of GUI

-	=> Media
+Media
 Open File : Opens a file selected by the user.
 This should be of a video type file.
 It is expected that the user knows whether this is a correct format type video like avi, mp4 etc.
 Add audio : Adds audio component to the current selected video being played, either by festival speech synthesis (user writes text) or by an existing audio file.
 Quit      : Quits the program

-	=> Features
+Features
 Create Festival Speech : Creates audio overlap using text specified by the user.
 Add Existing Audio : Adds audio overlap using an existing audio file.
+Add existing audio     : Adds existing audio over the selected video file.

-	=> Help
+Help
 README : Access this file for additional help during use of this video player.
 **========================================================================================================================================================================================================**
 BUTTONS AND SLIDERS